Or Register for FREE!

 Frozen supplies

-Frozen dog food is normally packets of dog food you can buy that have either been cooked and frozen (such as chicken) or just frozen (chopped meat, or tripe).
+Frozen dog food is normally packets that you can buy that have either been cooked and frozen (such as chicken) or just frozen (chopped meat, or tripe).
 These need to be defrosted thoroughly before feeding.
 Tripe is the stomach of ruminating animals such as cows and sheep (be warned…. it smells awful!!)
 Some people defrost the ‘raw’ food and feed it.
-Don’t forget to adequately research raw food if you are going to consider it, bearing in mind nowadays farmed animals are given routine antibiotics etc (which cooking normally helps destroy).

 And the best?

 So which is the best dog food?
-It normally comes down to personal choice - what the owner decides to feed their dogs.
-Some people like the convenience of feeding dry food as it’s less messy - no tins to open each day, and generally speaking, the dry foods available these days are pretty good quality, whether it’s organic, holistic or additive free natural dry food.
-Additionally, dry dog food comes in many varieties for different kinds of dogs so it’s easy to see why dry dog food is now one of the most popular forms of dog food purchased today.
+People usually make their choice based on what's best for them, and sometimes that takes precedence over what's best for their dog.
+Some people like the convenience of feeding dry food as it’s less messy - no tins to open each day.
+They also come in a variety of types, organic, holistic or additive free 'natural 'dry food, and nowadays you can get some that are 'species-appropriate', too.
+As dry dog food comes in many varieties for different kinds of dogs it’s easy to see why it's now one of the most popular forms of dog food.
 Some people feed tinned food because it’s easier to transport and more widely available, or its just what they’re used to.
-Barf food fans like the fact that Barf is ‘natural’ and it can work out cheaper compared to some of the better quality dry foods.
+RAW and home-cooked dog food fans like the fact that the food is ‘natural’ and perhaps more importantly, species appropriate - as well knowing exactly what's going into it.
+So from a dog's perspective, a species-appropriate, additive-free diet is probably best.

 Want to link to us?